 One criticism of the horizontal review process, however, was that the results tended to reflect relative rankings in behavior or approaches across banks.
-The results did not establish an absolute level of effective practices, and left open the possibility that the level of controls or risk management techniques for the entire group of firms was not appropriate.
+The results, however, left open the possibility that the overall level of controls or risk management techniques for the entire group of firms was not appropriate.
 This was even truer when horizontal reviews incorporated non-banks.